Supplements in Review

 Article Summary

-Between turmeric or curcumin, curcumin may offer more benefits for joint pain specifically.
+Between turmeric and curcumin, curcumin may offer more benefits for joint pain specifically.
 You need less curcumin to achieve the same effects as you would with a much higher dosage of turmeric.
-With that said, turmeric contains other compounds besides curcumin, such as turmerones which increase turmeric’s overall effectiveness for health, so the choice is ultimately down to what works better for you.
+That said, turmeric contains other compounds besides curcumin, such as turmerones which increase turmeric’s overall effectiveness for health, so you may want to try both and see which works better for your (assuming you have a green light from your doctor).

-I will say, though, that whether you go with curcumin or turmeric powder, make sure to include black pepper alongside it – assuming you take a joint supplement that doesn’t contain it – as piperine that is found in black pepper dramatically increases curcumin’s absorption.
+Regardless if you take turmeric or curcumin, make sure to pair it with black pepper – assuming you take a joint supplement that doesn’t contain the combination – as piperine that is found in black pepper dramatically increases curcumin’s absorption.1

 Turmeric vs Curcumin Notes